alexisgaziello/moveit_floating_robot_planning/README.md

+# moveit_floating_robot_planning
+Plugin for RVIZ and MoveIt for underwater ROV mission planning.

+## Description

+This plugin is part of the UNEXMIN project and aims to ease mission planning for underwater automonus submarines.

+GUI features:
+- Add/modify robot actions
+- Automatic waypoints generations with colision checking.
+- Export and import of UNEXMIN formated missions
+- Ability to load environments (octomap format)

+## Installation

 1. Add required packages: https://drive.google.com/file/d/1tqglZlt11jMm5FY875d0x9670OkPI268/view?usp=sharing
 The packages are: the unexmin description for the robot mesh, the moveit unexmin config package, the moveit package, and some packages for publishing octomaps.